gsa-archived/GSA-Acquisition-FAR-Buying-Guides/README.md

 - Track updates and improvements over time.

 ## How You Can Participate
-1. Read the content – Explore the guides in this repository.
+1. Read the content – Explore the buying guide content in this repository.
 2. Share feedback – Open an issue or add comments to suggest improvements.
 3. Stay involved – Follow the updates as we refine the content.